Andacanaver/api-capstone/README.md

 <h2>Features</h2>

-<p>The user can search four different categories including ingredient and name.
+<p>The user can search four different categories including cocktail ingredient and cocktail name.
 They can also generate a random cocktail.
 The results will display information about the drink including how to mix it, ingredients needed and their measurements and a picture of the cocktail.</p>